BPHarris/.dotfiles/.github/README.md

 - New convenience aliases if "improved" utils are installed:
   - `eza` instead of `ls`
     - `la`, `lla`, `ltree`, etc. with icons enabled
-  - I think the others should not be aliased, they should be used by choice.
+  - I think the others should not be aliased; they should be used by choice.
 - Add a full `pacman -S --needed ...` line for all dependencies.
 - UFW?
-  I have to redo this every install right now, bit annoying.
+  I have to redo this every install right now — a bit annoying.
 - Plymouth?
   No need for any files, but include install/setup instructions in this doc.
 - Arch install instructions?
   My install is far enough from vanilla to warrant some explanation here.
-  Even if it is just a description of the install that can then be given to ChatGPT as an interactive setup guide.
+  Even if it’s just a description of the install that can then be given to ChatGPT as an interactive setup guide.
-- Super user configs, see above.
+- Superuser configs (see above).
-  Keep it very simple, but at least some `bash` config and some common sense `nvim` settings are a must.
+  Keep it very simple, but at least some `bash` config and some common-sense `nvim` settings are a must.